ChristianHallerX/ChristianHallerX.github.io/index.md

 <img src="/assets/img/testimonials/emt_round.png" alt="Esa-Matti Tastula" style="width:180px">
 <br>
-"Christian's hunger for constantly improving his skills in disciplines ranging from data science to oceanography has always impressed me.
+<i class="icomoon icon-bubble"></i> "Christian's hunger for constantly improving his skills in disciplines ranging from data science to oceanography has always impressed me.
 His meticulous approach to whatever project he is working on, hard work ethic, and in-depth knowledge of the latest data science technologies make him an ideal candidate for a position in the field of data science."
 {:.lead}

 <a href="https://www.linkedin.com/in/esa-matti-tastula-126274a9/" target="_blank">Esa-Matti Tastula, Ph.D.</a>, Data Scientist @ <a href="https://www.stormgeo.com/" target="_blank">StormGeo Shipping - Applied Weather Technology</a>, Silicon Valley, CA